Prohibition: A Lesson Not Learned

 The, sixth industry, DuPont, had invested much money in petroleum-based materials such as nylon and plastic and wanted no competition from hemp fiber.

-The conspiracy theory proposes that these six industries had a mutual interest in the removal of cannabis/hemp from the marketplace.
+The conspiracy theory proposes that these six industries had a mutual interest in the removal of cannabis/hemp from the market.

-When first approached by his uncle-in-law, financier Andrew Mellon, industrialists Hearst, and Dupont, Harry Anslinger had little interest in cannabis.
+When first approached by his uncle-in-law and Secretary of the Treasury, Andrew Mellon, and then Hearst, and Dupont, Harry Anslinger had little interest in cannabis.
 His happiness came from narcotic and alcohol busts and the pursuit of violent criminals.
-However, after the repeal of the Volstead Act, many former prohibition agents transferred to his department and created a need for more job security.
-Under pressure from these wealthy and powerful men of industry, he agreed to look into the problem.
+However, after the repeal of the Volstead Act, many former prohibition agents transferred to his department and needed jobs.
+Under pressure from these wealthy and influential men, Harry agreed to look into the problem.

 What Harry found in his investigation was a task far beyond the means of his small department.
 He discovered the hemp weed grew on farmland all over the country.
 It was impossible to wipe out the plant, which farmers had grown since 1619 for its fiber and seed.
-He also discovered cannabis came in two versions - industrial hemp and cannabis sativa/indica.
-The active ingredient of the medicinal strain (sativa/indica) was a common ingredient in medicines sold in drug stores and pharmacies across America for over fifty years.
+He also discovered cannabis came in two versions - industrial hemp and cannabis sativa.
+The active ingredient of the sativa strain called THC was a common ingredient in medicines sold in drug stores and pharmacies across America for over fifty years.

 90 Million Criminals in Ninety Seconds

 In 1937, most Americans had never heard the word "marihuana" or understood that hemp and marihuana were different strains of the same plant.
-A small percentage knew about hemp but the word, "marihuana" was a Mexican word and carried a different meaning.
+A small percentage knew about hemp – rope manufacturers, bird seed distributors, and farmers - but the word, "marihuana" was a Mexican word and carried a different meaning.

 When Harry presented his Marihuana Tax Act before the Ways and Means committee, he had kept the existence of the bill as quiet as possible.
 He knew that farmers, physicians, and companies that used cannabis products would fight the bill if given a chance to organize against it.
 His strongest opponent, the American Medical Association, knew nothing about Harry's bill until two days before it reached the committee.